Keepnet – AI-powered human risk management platform logo

 Training programs should teach CEOs about the latest attack methods.
 They should stress the need to verify important transactions.
 CEOs must learn to recognize social engineering tactics.
 It is also vital to secure their online presence.

-For more insights on tailoring security awareness training for executives, check out Security Awareness Training for Executives: Protect Leaders from Cyber Threats and explore our Adaptive Phishing Simulation for Executives.
+For more insights on tailoring security awareness training for executives, check out Security Awareness Training for Executives: Protect Leaders from Cyber Threats.

 Stay Vigilant and Educated